Montmorency Tart Cherry Amaretto Pie

 November has to be my favorite month to cook.
 The temps are dropping and it’s still early in the holiday season with so many wonderful days ahead of us to enjoy with family and friends.

 I definitely have set Thanksgiving recipes that I adore (like my Marshmallow Pecan Sweet Potato Casserole) but every year it’s fun to come up with new recipes to explore and new get togethers to be a part of – like Friendsgiving!

 I am new to the Friendsgiving scene, but I love the idea of having a day to get together with friends to celebrate our friendship and all that we are thankful for.
 Thanksgiving for us is always spent with family so having a day designated to our friends is pretty awesome.

-Montmorency tart cherries are one of the few food sources of melatonin and researchers are continuing to investigate more potential sleep benefits of tart cherry juice.
-So eating a slice of my Montmorency Tart Cherry Amaretto pie at the end of your Friendsgiving feast is a pretty great idea.
+Montmorency tart cherries are one of the few food sources of melatonin.
+Researchers are continuing to investigate more potential sleep benefits of tart cherry juice.

-Be sure to check out our full Friendsgiving menu over on choosecherries.com for more great Friendsgiving recipe inspiration featuring these gorgeous tart cherries.
+Check out our full Friendsgiving menu over on choosecherries.com .
+There you’ll find more great Friendsgiving recipe inspiration featuring these gorgeous tart cherries.

 Montmorency Tart Cherry Amaretto Pie Recipe

 Yield: 8-10 servings